sbt-android-mill/sbt-dependency-manager/README.md

 License
 -------

-The sbt-source-align is licensed to you under the terms of the Apache License, version 2.0, a copy of which has been included in the LICENSE file.
+The sbt-dependency-manager is licensed to you under the terms of the Apache License, version 2.0, a copy of which has been included in the LICENSE file.